Bara Imambara, Lucknow , Lucknow

 About Bara Imambara, Lucknow

 Asafi Imambara also known as Bara Imambara or Bada Imambara is the largest and grandest historical monument in Lucknow city.
 Imambara means Shia Muslims' Shrine.
 In 17th century, Asaf-ud-Daula, the Nawab of Lucknow built the Bada Imambara.
+'Bara' implies 'big' and 'imambara' implies 'sacred hall where Muslims perform their rituals around the time of Muharram, the major festival of mourning for the death of Hussein in the battle of Karbala.
 The Imambara Complex also includes the Asfi Mosque, BhulBhulaiya - a Labyrinth and Step well which has running water.
 As per historical facts, the Nawab built this Imambara in order to provide work to ordinary people who suffered in great famine in 17th century.
 It took approximately 6 years (1785-91) to complete the construction.
 In those days itself, it cost over 10 million Rupees to construct this grand structure.

 Like Badshahi Mosque in Lahore, no European materials or iron was used for its constructions.
 The main Imambara which has the tomb of Asaf-Ud-Daula stands elegantly without any support beams.
 The height of the ceiling of central hall is 15 meters.
 The amazing hollow walls of the central hall help in keeping it cool during summer and also lighten the load of the structure.